syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 The purpose of Dashboard One would be to would be to provide a way for analysis of large data from a nice interface.
 An example would be  querying for countries where air cargo loaded is above 10000kg.

-The purpose of Dashboard Two would be to simulate analysis data from a server as datasets are genrated in near "real-time".
+The purpose of Dashboard Two would be to simulate analysis data from a server as datasets are generated in near "real-time".
 The dashboard visuals here will display some indictors if data anlaysed exceed a certain threshold that has been set.
-An example would be in the event of sudden large amount of flight delays indicator would be displayed within Dashboard Two.
+An example would be in the event of sudden large amount of flight delays, indicators would be displayed within Dashboard Two.